cunnane/xloil/docs/source/xlOil_Python/TypeConversion.rst

 Importing ``xloil.matplotlib`` registers a custom return converter for ``matplotlib.pyplot.Figure``.
-To gain control over the plot size and position, use the :py::class:`xloil.matplotlib.ReturnFigure` return annotation.
+To gain control over the plot size and position, use the :py:class:`xloil.matplotlib.ReturnFigure` return annotation.

-Both of these converters use :py::class:`xloil.insert_cell_image`.
+Both of these converters use :py:class:`xloil.insert_cell_image`.